bdwalton/powermon/README.md

 The script that is executed should accept a single argument, which will be one of "UNKNOWN", "ON_BATTERY" or "AC_POWER".

+## Flags

+- action
+  - an executable to run, which accepts a single parameter
+  - environment variable expansion is done on the value of the string

+- logfile
+  - a path to send log output to

+- verbose
+  - enable logging

 ## License